 The Small Business Technology Transfer (STTR) Program is a sister program to the SBIR, with virtually the same structure and application process.
 However, only 5 agencies currently participate.
 The most significant difference between the two programs is that, while qualified non-profit research institutions or universities may cooperate in an SBIR project, they must collaborate on STTR projects.

 As you would expect, each federal agency has their own rules for doing things, with different topics for bidding, different competition deadlines, different methods of preparing and accepting proposals, etc. Just because one agency does it one way, don't assume others will do it the same way.

-To learn more about the SBIR and STTR programs, go to www.sba.gov/sbir.
+To learn more about the SBIR and STTR programs, go to www.sba.gov.
 Included in the helpful information on this site is a link to the SBIR Handbook for Proposal Preparation.
-The Pennsylvania SBDCs can also provide you with additional tips on writing an SBIR proposal.

 Many small companies are working in areas of technology and conducting research but do not view themselves as being part of the high technology industry.
 The Pennsylvania Small Business Development Centers have developed a definition of technology, along with a listing of North American Industrial Classification Codes, to assist small businesses in determining their technology niche.